Migration to Flutter Guide

 When it comes to React Native, its ability to integrate with existing native code can facilitate a smooth transition for applications that already use JavaScript - or have modular architectures.

 The large ecosystem of libraries can also help replicate existing functionalities.
-What works in React Native’s favor is a flexible architecture that allows for gradual migration, reducing the risk of major disruptions.
+React Native’s flexible architecture allows for gradual migration, reducing the risk of major disruptions.

 How to choose between Flutter and React Native?